gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

   int32 timeout_seconds = 5;
   // failure_seconds before an agent is considered failed (loses connection) int32 failure_seconds = 6;
-  // max_in_flight specifies agents that can be upgraded at the same time, by percent. string max_in_flight = 7;
+  // max_in_flight specifies agents that can be updated at the same time, by percent. string max_in_flight = 7;
   // max_timeout_before_halt specifies agents that can timeout before the rollout is halted, by percent. string max_timeout_before_halt = 8;